harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture56

   Now that we have learnt why Flip Flops are used, it's time to learn about the various types of sets and resets available.
-Asynchronous resets reset the Flip Flop to 0 during the positive/negative edge of the reset pin.
+Asynchronous resets reset the Flip Flop to 0 right after the positive edge of the reset pin.
 They work independent of the clock cycle, whereas synchronous resets are dependent on the clock cycle.
 Only if there is a positive edge of the clock, synchronous reset works.
 Sets work the same way but they instead set the Flip Flop to 1.
-Having both sets and resets make the design vulnerable to race conditions and having asynchronous resets/sets is generally costlier (in terms of power) than their synchronous counterparts.
+Having both sets and resets make the design vulnerable to race conditions and having asynchronous resets/sets is generally costlier (in terms of power) than having their synchronous counterparts.

   The following image depicts the various resets in Flip Flops.